Blog > diversity and equality

 How do you think your background in legal and as a solicitor has helped you in this space or shaped your approach to EDI?

-What would be the advice you’d give organisations across the country, or EDI teams, who are looking to improve their diversity, inclusion and culture?
+What advice would you give organisations across the country or EDI teams looking to improve their diversity, inclusion, and culture?

-The first thing is to be very open.
-And when I say that, I mean having that ability to acknowledge where you've made mistakes because we all will – we're human!
-EDI is a moving piece, so we'll never get it right all the time.
-But that ability to put your hands up and say, "You know what - looking at this, I think we did the wrong thing here, but this is what we are going to do to make it right" is critical and restores some humanity and authenticity to the situation.
+The first thing I would say is to be very open.
+And when I say that, I mean having that ability to acknowledge where you’ve made mistakes because we all will – we’re human!
+EDI is very much a moving piece, so we’re never going to get it right all of the time.
+But that ability to put your hands up and say, “you know what, having looked at this, we probably didn’t take the right approach here, but this is what we’re going to do about it,” is crucial and puts some humanity and authenticity back into it.